MEDICINE AND DOCTORS IN TUDOR ENGLAND

 However the greatest surgeon of the age was Andreas Vesalius (1514-1564).
 He did many dissections and realized that many of Galen's ideas were wrong.
 In 1543 he published a book called The Fabric of the Human Body.
-It contained accurate diagrams of a human body.
-Vesalius's great contribution was to base anatomy on observation not on the authority of writers like Galen.
+It contained accurate diagrams of the human body.
+Vesalius's great contribution was to base anatomy on observation, not on the authority of writers like Galen.

-In 1513 Eucharius Roslin published a book about childbirth called Rosengarten.
+In 1513 Eucharius Rosslin published a book about childbirth called Rosengarten.
 In 1540 an English translation called The Birth of Mankind was published.
 It became a standard text although midwives were women.

-The average life span in Tudor England was shorter than today.
-Average life expectancy at birth was only 35.
+The average lifespan in Tudor England was shorter than today.
+The average life expectancy at birth was only 35.
 That does not mean that people dropped dead when they reached that age!
 Instead many of the people born died while they were still children.
 Out of all people born between one third and one half died before the age of about 16.
-However if you could survive to your mid-teens you would probably live to your 50s or early 60s.
-Even in Tudor times some people did live to their 70s or 80s.
+However, if you could survive to your mid-teens you would probably live to your 50s or early 60s.
+Even in Tudor times, some people did live to their 70s or 80s.

 The Mary Rose